How to Refresh Email on Mac and Fix Sync Issues Fast 2026

 If manual refresh methods don't work, you're likely dealing with a more persistent issue.
 So, let's get under the hood and fix what's really going on.

 - Internet or Wi-Fi issues: Use WiFi Explorer to run a network scan and check signal strength or interference.
+Network connectivity problems can prevent Mail from establishing server connections.

 - Email account offline: In Mail, right-click your account in the sidebar and choose Take Account Online.

 - Login or credential errors: Go to Mail > Settings > Accounts and verify your username, password, and IMAP server details.
+Authentication failures are particularly common after password changes or security updates.

 - Incorrect Fetch settings: In Settings > General, set Check for new messages to Every minute or Automatically for best results.